 Researchers still don’t fully understand why cicadas wait 13 or 17 years to emerge.
 There are several theories, however.
-The chief theory is that they stay underground to avoid predators.
+The chief theory is that cicadas stay underground to avoid predators.
 Waiting for months or years means predators won’t rely on them as a food source.
 When they do come out, using predator satiation means they can sacrifice millions of brood members without harming the species’ chances of survival.

 Another theory involves their diet.
 Cicada nymphs live on tree sap, which is mostly water.
 It’s poor in nutrients, and they need to drink a lot of it to grow to adulthood.

 Where Can You Find Cicadas?